nguyen8amk1/My_Own_Philosophy_of_Everything/RANDOM_QUOTES.md

             -> [good enough mindset](./frameworks/good_enough_philosophy.md) is a must to get anything done on time -> since it give you a STOPPING POINT at digging to actually REST and USE the gained concepts

+    THE SKILL TO GETTING THINGS DONE WITHOUT KNOWING ALL THE DETAILS OF THE SYSTEM YOU ARE CURRENTING WORKING ON:
+        vd: You already know CONCEPTUALLY how to solve the problem -> the problem abstractly solved using math or something like that

+        -> now only need to implement it into the real-world :))

+        BUT, to implement it in the real world is NOT very STRAIGHT-FORWARD since you need an environment that match the mathematical model (abstract environment) that you use to solve the problem in

+        -> there a lot of setup when cause things are get in the way -> So the setting up part is not needed to remember, they are just preparation

+        -> The core is already in your head

+        -> SOLVE THE PROBLEM CONCEPTUALLY, IMPLEMENTATION IS NOW JUST DRUDG WORK

+        vd: you already now how to move a circle according to time -> you can do that in any language(js, node, java,...), environment(web canvas, DOM, desktop, ...)